 - Any drugs or medicines brought into school must be in their original container clearly labelled with the contents, the child’s name and the dosage and then must be delivered personally by the parent to the Head Teacher or School Administrator.
 Asthma medication may be administered by the children themselves; however, a form must still be completed for our records.
 Children should keep their own inhalers at school if necessary but must not carry their own medicines.
 We would encourage that medicine requiring administration three times a day is given at home.

 Please note that teachers and other members of staff are entitled to refuse to administer any drugs or medicines to any child.

 The school has a combined off-site and on-site insurance cover which covers pupils whilst they are at school and on a school trip.
 A copy of this policy is available from the school office.

 The school aims to help parents understand that the school, like all others, has a duty to safeguard and promote the welfare of all pupils.
 The school may need to share information and work in partnership with other agencies when there are concerns about a pupil’s welfare.
-The designated officers for child protection at Clee Hill Community Academy are Mrs Ceri Little, Mrs Gill Hyde and Miss Sian Pugh.
+The designated officers for child protection at Clee Hill Community Academy are Ceri Little, Donna Richardson and Hattie Barnes.
 All adults working at school are required to complete a DBS check.